kenchrcum/s3-encryption-proxy/test/BACKBLAZE_B2_TESTING.md

 - Downloads: $0.01/GB (first 1GB/day free)
 - Uploads: Free

 The integration tests create and delete small objects, so costs should be minimal.
+The cleanup system ensures:
+- Objects are automatically deleted after tests
+- No orphaned objects remain in the bucket
+- Final cleanup test verifies bucket is clean

 However, be aware of:
-- Storage costs if tests fail and objects aren't cleaned up
+- Storage costs if tests fail before cleanup runs
 - Download costs if running tests frequently with large files
+- Network costs for data transfer

 ## See Also